sus20/CC_A2/consumer_job/README.md

    - `start.stg.sh` to deploy the consumer service locally.
    - `open.stg.sh` to expose the port of the consumer service.
    - `close.stg.sh` to close the port when needed.

+   Kubernetes manifest files for production and staging are located at directory:

+   - consumer /prod /..
+   - consumer /stg /..

 # GCP Screenshots